Brad Pitt Is Ready To Date, Who Pal George Clooney Wants To Set Him Up With

 The only problem with Pitt’s romance with Bullock is his alleged cheating.
 Pitt was married to Aniston when he first met Jolie while working on the film Mr. and Mrs. Smith.
 Pitt and Aniston filed for divorce shortly after and it didn’t take long before Pitt and Jolie came out as a couple.
 Many suspected that Pitt had cheated on Aniston with the Tomb Raider star.
 This could definitely complicate things with Bullock, who split with ex-husband Jesse James after he was caught cheating on her.

-While we wait to learn more, People reports that Pitt is not entering the dating world any time soon.
+While we wait to learn more, People reports that Pitt is not entering the dating world anytime soon.
 A source told the outlet that Pitt isn’t ready to start seeing anyone.
 Instead, he’s just been hanging out with friends and getting his body back in top shape.

 “He often has friends over.
 Old friends are back in his life, and he seems happy about it,” the source shared.
 “He’s lost a few pounds.
 He’s in very good shape.”